RoboticsAAU/AAU-Summit-XL-Documentation/docs/source/packages/packages.rst

 Packages
 ========

-The build snapshot of the Summit Robot can be found in `~/catkin_ws/src/summit_packages_release_melodic-devel/` contains multiple packages that are used to control the robot.
-More specifically, it contains 148 packages, distributed between these folders.
+The build snapshot of the Summit Robot can be found in `~/catkin_ws/src/summit_packages_release_melodic-devel/` of the robot, and it contains multiple packages that are used to control the robot.
+More specifically, it contains 148 packages, distributed between the following folders.
 The packages are:

 .. toctree::